 Aastrom Biosciences, Inc. was incorporated in March 1989 (Inception), began employee-based operations in 1991, and is in the development stage.
-The Company operates its business in one reportable segment - research and product development involving the development of patient-specific cell based products for use in regenerative medicine.
+The Company operates its business in one reportable segment - research and product development involving the development of patient-specific, expanded multicellular therapies for use in the treatment of severe, chronic ischemic cardiovascular diseases.